wongyihe/wongyihe.github.io/_pages/about.md

 My work and research
 ======
- My research interests lie in the field of human-computer interaction, with a focus on neurodiversity and digital accessibility.
+My research interests lie at the intersection of human-computer interaction, critical disability studies, sociotechnical systems, and digital accessibility.
+I am particularly passionate about advancing our understanding of critical disability issues, with a focus on neurodivergent individuals and those on the autism spectrum.

 My background and history